The Felony Squad

-The Felony Squad is a half-hour television crime drama originally broadcast on the ABC network from September 12, 1966, to January 31, 1969, a span encompassing seventy-three episodes.
+The Felony Squad is a half-hour television crime drama originally broadcast on the ABC network from September 12, 1966, to January 31, 1969.

 Overview

-The program starred Howard Duff (as Sergeant Sam Stone) and Dennis Cole (as Detective Jim Briggs) as investigators in a major crimes unit.
-The setting was an unidentified West Coast city (background scenes obviously show Los Angeles, and L.A.
-City Hall is shown at dusk in the final scene of the opening credits).
+Sergeant Sam Stone and Detective Jim Briggs are investigators in a major crimes unit in an unidentified West Coast city.
+(Los Angeles City Hall is shown at dusk in the final scene of the opening credits.)
 Duff's character was the veteran who was teaching his younger partner the nuances of life in this new facet of police work.
-Another main character was desk sergeant Dan Briggs (portrayed by Ben Alexander), the father of Cole's character.
+Another main character was desk sergeant Dan Briggs, the father of Cole's character.

-Originally titled Men Against Evil, the show was set to be a soap opera-type program about a police captain.
-However, when the concept proved to be unworkable, the project was changed to a standard police drama with three main characters.
+Originally titled Men Against Evil, the show was set to be a soap opera-type program that would have been broadcast two nights per week.
+By March 1966 Stone's alcoholic wife and other "main female characters" were removed, with the focus of the program changed from personal lives of policemen to the work of the police.
 In addition, following primary sponsor Liggett & Myers' objection about being associated with the word "evil," the show's title was changed.

-For the first two years of the series aired, it was broadcast on Monday nights, with 30 episodes comprising a season's run.
-In the Fall of 1968 it was switched to a Friday evening time slot, a move that proved disastrous.
-The program was cancelled at midseason after just thirteen aired episodes.
-The final episode of the series was part of a crossover with the ABC legal drama Judd, for the Defense, starring Carl Betz.
-The stunt also proved to be no more effective for Judd, which was cancelled at the end of its season after a two-year run.